 The term 'age of consent' means the age at which a person is legally allowed to decide to have sex.

-In Scotland, the age of consent is 16 for sex between males and females whether straight or gay.
+In Scotland, the age of consent is 16.
 If one person is under 16, then the person over 16 is breaking the law.

 Having sex with a young person under the age of 16 is punishable by up to 10 years in prison, and life imprisonment where the young person is aged under 13.